 Taking the Classroom Outdoors?
 Yes!

-Integrating Science & Social Studies
+Integrating Social Studies, Science & Math

-More Hiking: See the Woodlands Project Link
+More Hiking: See the Woodlands Project Link | Fall Creek Hike on Google Maps

 Each Fall and Spring, I took my 4th graders into the Great Outdoors for a day of hiking.
-This was an opportunity to integrate science and social studies.
-We traveled to the other side of the Mississippi River in Illinois, and hiked in the wilds of Fall Creek Gorge.
-Besides having fun with science and math in nature, we carried data sheets on clipboards and recorded visual, sound, and touch observations, as well as measurements and sketches (no tasting!).
-Part of the goal was to imagine what it might have been like to on the journey of Lewis and Clark.
+This was an opportunity to integrate social studies, science and math.
+We traveled from Missouri to the other side of the Mississippi River to Illinois, and hiked in the wilds of Fall Creek Gorge.

 Fall Hike